Matt Bierschbach, L.Ac.

 Matt Bierschbach, L.Ac. was interested in healing from a very young age.
 He spent some of his free time as a teenager volunteering in hospitals, trying to learn how to best help people who were suffering, and to see which branch of medicine he wanted to study.
 He finished Marquette University at the top of his College class with a degree in Biomedical Engineering and worked as an intern for over two years in Medtronic’s Tachyarrhythmia Research group.

-Matt wanted to find ways to help people before they needed any device implanted in them, and was encouraged by a few MD’s to seek ways other than conventional western medicine to help people (they warned of the control that pharmaceutical companies and insurance companies had of the medical field, and felt hand cuffed).
+Matt wanted to find ways to help people before they needed any device implanted in them, and was encouraged by a few MD’s to seek ways other than conventional western medicine to help people (they warned of the control that pharmaceutical companies and insurance companies had of the medical field, and felt handcuffed).
 With this advice in mind, Matt focused on medical research in hopes of accessing the body’s own innate healing ability.
 Feeling like he was embarking on a process of re-inventing the wheel, he decided to delay graduate school and volunteer to teach high school science on the Navajo Reservation in northern Arizona.

 While on the reservation, a traditional Navajo medicine man tutored Matt and introduced him to the many levels of the human experience, and the miraculous ways in which the body’s innate healing ability worked.
 From the first teaching, Matt knew without a doubt that natural healing was his calling.
 His only question was how to make it accessible for people in the modern fast-paced world.
-He soon learned about Chinese Medicine and the incredibly track record of acupuncture and herbal medicine for over 5000 years.
+He soon learned about Chinese Medicine and the incredible track record of acupuncture and herbal medicine for over 5000 years.

 Matt spent his first two years of Chinese Medical School at Pacific College of Oriental Medicine in San Diego, then the next two plus years at American College of Traditional Medicine in San Francisco.
 While in school, he had a busy massage practice and treated hundreds of people with acupuncture and herbal medicine.

 After graduating, Matt put himself through his own post-graduate program, studying and practicing across the country, and around the world, finally landing in Hawaii for half a year before listening to the call to return home to Minnesota in early 2005.
 Since then he has provided over 2500 treatments each year and spends most of his free time with advanced studies of various healing modalities and continuing education.
+He has a background in functional medicine and his primary passion is Classical Chinese Medicine, which is the most complete form of Chinese Medicine.

 Laconia Koerner, MFA, M.Om., L.Ac.